espanido

 • Él oye a su perro ladrar. - He hears his dog bark.

-• Hoy oigo a mis vecinos hablar. - Today I hear my neighbors talking.
+• Hoy oigo mi canción favorita. - Today I hear my favorite song.

 • Él oirá las noticias por la noche. - He will hear the news at night.

-• Tú oíste la canción en la radio. - You heard the song on the radio.
+• Tú oíste música en la fiesta. - You heard music at the party.